Caifanes: Early years

 The seeds of what later became Caifanes were planted in 1984 with Las Insolitas Imágenes de Aurora (The Unusual Images of Aurora), a band that included Saúl Hernández, Alfonso André and Alejandro Marcovich.
 According to Marcovich, Insólitas started as a side project for the purpose of performing as a party band for the filming of his brother's film project.
 (Marcovich's brother went on to direct videos for Caifanes).
 At the time, both Hernández and Marcovich were playing in different bands.
 They enjoyed the experience of playing in Insolitas and decided to continue.
 As the seriousness of the project grew the band began to play in different venues in Mexico City like Rockotitlán, High Tower and El Jabalí.
 In May 1986, Insolitas recorded a live demo at Rockotitlán.
 Insólitas developed a strong cult following in Mexico City.

 Insólitas broke up in 1986.
 Saúl and Alfonso reformed as Caifanes with the bass guitar player/producer Sabo Romo and Diego Herrera on keyboards and saxophone.
 Caifanes' first live show was on April 11, 1987, in Rockotitlán.
-The building was filled to capacity and a number of people were left outside.
 Their popularity began to grow throughout Mexico City.
 By late 1987, Caifanes had carved a niche for themselves as a dark contrast to the corporate pop/rock and light ballads that dominated Mexican radio and television during the 1980s.
 At times the image and the sound were considered radical for the Mexican music industry.
 Between December 28, 1986, and January 3, 1987, Juan Aceves produced a four-song demo for the band using "free" studio time at night at Arco Studio (where Aceves was chief engineer).
 The demo was showcased on the independent radio program Espacio 59 (Space 59), a show that promoted up-and-coming rock bands.
 With demo in hand, Caifanes approached CBS Mexico.
 The musical director at the time shunned them for dark new wave attire and said, "You look like fags."
 At the time, Caifanes' sound and look was influenced by British post-punk groups such as The Cure and The Jesus and Mary Chain.
 They dressed in black suits and sported frizzly hair and make-up.
 Upon hearing the demo of "Será Por Eso" (English: "That's Why"), the CBS executive said, "At CBS, our business is to sell records, not coffins."